Move over, goosebumps, we’re more worried about chicken skin.

+Is this normal?
 If persistent bumps are plaguing your skin, you may have a common condition called keratosis pilaris.
-Find out what KP really means for your health, and get our best tips for at-home treatment.

 As we mentioned earlier, KP results from a buildup of keratin, blocking your pores.
 But doctors haven’t completely agreed on what causes this buildup to begin with.

 The most popular theory involves a simple genetic error in the way our skin regenerates.
 But it has also been suggested that KP bumps may be triggered by coiling hair shafts irritating your skin from within.

 However keratosis pilaris originates, it is personal to each individual and 100% NOT CONTAGIOUS.

 Triggers Which Contribute to Keratosis Pilaris

 - Long baths or chlorinated swimming pools (which can dehydrate your skin)

 - Friction from tight clothing

 Fighting body acne?
 Tight, skin-smothering outfits can also result in breakouts known as acne mechanica.

 Keratosis pilaris mostly affects kids and teens, often developing before the age of 2 or during puberty.
 Sometimes, though, it can persist into adulthood.
 In rare cases, people with KP may deal with recurring, lifelong flare-ups.